 Executive Summary

+The Customer Standing Committee (CSC) was established post IANA Transition on 1 October 2016.
+It performs the operational oversight previously performed by the U.S. Department of Commerce’s National Telecommunications and Information Administration as it relates to the monitoring of the performance of the IANA naming functions.
+Its mission is to ensure continued satisfactory performance of the IANA functions for the direct customers of the naming services.

 The CSC has been operating in accordance with a Charter that was developed by the CWG IANA Transition and formed part of the IANA Transition Proposal that was subsequently approved by the Department of Commerce.
 The Charter includes a provision for a review of the Charter to be conducted one year after the first meeting of the CSC by representatives of the Registries Stakeholder Group (RySG) and the Country Code Names Supporting Organisation (ccNSO).
 The purpose of the review is to consider whether the Charter is adequate and provides a sound basis for the CSC to perform their responsibilities as envisioned in the development of the IANA Transition Proposal.

 The Terms of Reference for the Review were adopted by the ccNSO and the RySG in July 2017, and a Review Team (RT) established.
-The RT conducted a number of consultations to inform their work, which included the CSC, the VP of IANA, members of the PTI Board and the direct customers of IANA.
+The RT conducted a number of consultations to inform their work, which included the CSC, the outgoing President of PTI, members of the PTI Board and the direct customers of the IANA Naming Functions.
 These consultations revealed that the narrow scope of the CSC as contained in the Charter has provided the CSC with considerable clarity about their role and responsibilities which in turn has been beneficial to the development of the CSC’s operating procedures and other documents.
 The membership selection process and criteria should be maintained as it provides an element of rigour to the selection process that is believed responsible for having a well-qualified and knowledgeable inaugural CSC.

-A number of changes are recommended to the Charter that the RT does not consider substantive, but will assist the CSC in the carriage of their work are recommended to the Charter, such as including a requirement to provide monthly reports, reducing the requirement for face-to-face updates to direct customers from three times a year to at least twice a year, providing a mechanism for minor changes to SLEs and a process to address changing circumstances of CSC members.
+A number of changes are recommended to the Charter that the RT does not consider substantive, but will assist the CSC in the carriage of their work, such as including a requirement to provide monthly reports, reducing the requirement for face-to-face updates to direct customers from three times a year to at least twice a year, providing a mechanism for minor changes to SLEs, and a process to address changing circumstances of CSC members.

 Consultations revealed that it would be beneficial to clarify in the Charter the roles and responsibilities of the CSC as they relate to the PTI, the PTI Board of Directors, ICANN Org, and the ICANN Board in order to overcome some uncertainty and confusion that currently exists.
-In addition, the RT considers it important that the Charter reflect that the role and responsibilities of the CSC is to be maintained in the event that IANA Function becomes separated from ICANN.
+In addition, the RT considers it important that the Charter reflect that the role and responsibilities of the CSC are to be maintained in the event that IANA Function becomes separated from ICANN and that any new operator is expected to work with the CSC.

 While outside the scope of this review, the RT recommends that consideration be given to removing any potential overlap between the Effectiveness Review of the CSC and the IANA Naming Function Review that are both expected to commence in late 2018.
 The RT also recommends that travel support be made available to members of the CSC.